-The Czech Republic is a member of the International Atomic Energy Agency (the "IAEA") and, as a result, our nuclear power plants have been subject to a number of on-site IAEA assessments.
+The Czech Republic is a member of the International Atomic Energy Agency (the "IAEA") and, as a result, our NPPs have been subject to a number of on-site IAEA assessments.
 For more information, please see "Description of ČEZ-Safety and Quality Management-IAEA".